-Dr. Kingma at Mitten Kids Dentistry has extensive training in dental trauma and dental emergencies.
-You’re child is in great hands.
+Dr. Brett and Dr. Grady at Mitten Kids Dentistry have extensive training in dental trauma and dental emergencies.
+Your child is in great hands.
 Contact us today if you have any additional questions or concerns regarding your child’s dental care.

 What is a Dental Emergency?

 Dental Trauma To Baby Teeth